cynthialmy/tradera-poc/response_logs/api_response_logs.md

 ### ❌ RemoveShopItem - FAILED (Item Not Found)
 ```
 ERROR:tradera_api_client:SOAP fault in RestrictedService RemoveShopItem: Invalid request ---> Request data is not valid:
-Shop item with id 12345 does not exist for user 5986811.
+Shop item with id 12345 does not exist for user [REDACTED].
 ⚠️  RemoveShopItem failed (expected): Failed to remove shop item 12345: SOAP fault in RestrictedService RemoveShopItem: Invalid request ---> Request data is not valid:
-Shop item with id 12345 does not exist for user 5986811.
+Shop item with id 12345 does not exist for user [REDACTED].
 ```

-**Error**: Shop item with id 12345 does not exist for user 5986811 **Status**: Expected error - item doesn't exist
+**Error**: Shop item with id 12345 does not exist for user [REDACTED] **Status**: Expected error - item doesn't exist

 ### ❌ GetShopSettings - FAILED (No Active Shop)